 Why Should You Consider a Drone Survey Business?

-If you’re looking for a drone business idea to get started, surveying and mapping are great options.
-I believe aerial surveying and mapping is one of the best small business ideas for several reasons.
+If you’re looking for a drone business idea to get started, aerial mapping is a great option for drone pilots.

-First, the construction market is huge if you consider new buildings and infrastructure maintenance.
+First, the construction market is huge if you consider new buildings, urban planning, and infrastructure maintenance.

-Second, the government just allocated a butt-load of money for infrastructure development and maintenance.
+Second, in 2022 the government allocated a butt-load of money for infrastructure development and maintenance.

 Third, many industries are at a point where they acknowledge the value of drone technology, but most have not seriously incorporated drones into the workflow.
 This creates a perfect time to start a drone business.